int08h/blog/content/post/to-catch-a-lying-timeserver.md

 2. To compute `h(ABCD)` the client already has `h(CD)` from step #1, so it needs `h(AB)`.
 3. For `h(ABCDEFG)` the client has `h(ABCD)` from step #2 and needs `h(EFG)`.

-So the path sent to client C is `h(D)`, `h(AB)`, and `h(EFG)`.
+Thus client C is sent `h(D)`, `h(AB)`, and `h(EFG)`.

-Being a [complete tree](http://web.cecs.pdx.edu/~sheard/course/Cs163/Doc/FullvsComplete.html), the maximum number of path elements required by a client is bounded at `ceil(log2(batch size))`.
-In the case of a 64 request batch `log2(64) == 6` and `6 * 64 bytes per sha512 == 384 bytes`.
-This is how we arrive at 744 bytes for a 64-element batch response: 360 bytes response + 384 bytes tree path data = 744 bytes total.
+Hopefully it's clearer now where the 744 byte response size comes from: `ceil(log2(64)) == 6` and `6 * 64 bytes per sha512 == 384 bytes`.
+Minimum Roughtime response size of 360 bytes + 384 bytes of tree path data = 744 bytes total.

 # Catching Lying Servers

-Now to examine how request/response chaining allows clients to detect misbehaving servers.
+Now to examine how request/response chaining allows clients to detect and tattle on misbehaving servers.
 The diagram below illustrates a sequence of chained requests and responses between one client and two servers:

 {{< figure src="/images/roughtime_chaining.png" link="/images/roughtime_chaining.png" caption="Roughtime request/response chaining (click to enlarge)" class="figshrink" >}}